anvetsu/reo/docs/tut.md

 ? dbl:fn(a) a + a
 ```

+There is no explicit `return` statement, the value of the last expression of the function will be automatically returned.

 Functions are also data, so we can bind a function to a variable.
 In the above example, we have
 bound the doubling function to the name `dbl`.